2026 Candidate Questionnaire

 If elected, or re-elected, what will be your top priority?

 What is your opinion on rent control?
-Would you support the elimination of Michigan’s current prohibition on local rent control ordinances?
+Would you support eliminating Michigan’s current prohibition on local rent control ordinances?

 LARA administers licenses for more than 60,000 real estate brokers, salespersons, and appraisers in Michigan.
-As a regulated industry, REALTORS® regularly engage with the Department on licensing issues to protect the public and increase education and enforcement among licensees.
+As a regulated industry, REALTORS® regularly engage with the Department on licensing issues to protect consumers and maintain professional standards.

-Michigan’s real estate professionals are primarily independent contractors.
-Independent contractor status is important to REALTORS® and allows an individual to own their own business, build their own brand and reputation, and set their own hours.
+Michigan’s real estate professionals primarily operate as independent contractors.
+Independent contractor status allows REALTORS® to operate their own businesses, build their own brands, and maintain flexible schedules.
 Current licensing law recognizes the relationship between a broker and a salesperson as an independent contractor relationship with supervision requirements.
-Efforts are underway in the Michigan legislature and federally to establish a test that would determine whether an individual is an employee or an independent contractor.
-The proposed tests are heavily weighted towards the presumption that most workers in Michigan should be classified as employees.
+Legislation has been introduced at both the state and federal level to create new tests to determine whether workers should be classified as employees or independent contractors.